Alexhuszagh/rust-lexical/lexical-core/README.md

 **Algorithm M**

-Algorithm M is described [here](https://www.exploringbinary.com/correct-decimal-to-floating-point-using-big-integers/) in depth, and Rust's libcore uses it internally.
-First, Algorithm M converts both the fraction and the exponent to a fraction of big integers.
-For example, `3.14159e2` is the same as `314159e-3`, which means a numerator of `314159` and denominator of `1000`.
-Next, Algorithm M calculates the quotient and remainder of the numerator and denominator until the quotient is the same representation as the mantissa in the native float, for example, in range range `[2^52, 2^53)` for f64, or in the range `[2^23, 2^24)` for f32.
-If the quotient is below the range, multiply the numerator by 2, and decrease the binary exponent.
-If the quotient is above the range, multiply the denominator by 2, and increase the binary exponent.
+Algorithm M represents the significant digits of a float as a fraction of arbitrary-precision integers (a more in-depth description can be found [here](https://www.exploringbinary.com/correct-decimal-to-floating-point-using-big-integers/)).
+For example, 1.23 would be 123/100, while 314.159 would be 314159/1000.
+We then scale the numerator and denominator by powers of 2 until the quotient is in the range `[2^52, 2^53)`, generating the correct significant digits of the mantissa.
+The use of Algorithm M may be enabled through the algorithm_m feature-gate, and tends to be more performant than bigcomp.

 A naive implementation, in Python, is as follows: